MartinValchevv/dev-tasks-up/readme.txt

 *   Integration of ClickUp into the admin
 *   Configuration using an API key on your account
 *   Task creation
+*   Create task and create custom fields if configured (supports 13 types of fields)
 *   Comment writing
 *   Viewing the most important aspect of a task
 *   Customization by developers for their clients